How to Rip DVD for Plex?

 How to Rip DVDs for Plex & Add Movies to Plex Media Server

-If you’re looking to add your DVD collection to a Plex server, especially on a Synology or QNAP NAS, you’ve probably already noticed one problem: MKV files from tools like MakeMKV can easily hit 4–8GB per disc, quickly eating up your storage.
-On top of that, you might want to know how to keep subtitles, bonus features, and extras intact, or how to avoid endless Plex transcoding.
-In this guide, we’ll walk you through practical workflows used by real Plex users.
+If you’re looking to digitize DVD collection to a Plex server, especially on a Synology or QNAP NAS, you’ve probably already noticed one problem: MKV files from tools like MakeMKV can easily hit 4–8GB per disc, quickly eating up your storage.
+On top of that, you might want to keep subtitles and extras intact, or how to avoid endless Plex transcoding.
+In this guide, we’ll walk you through how to rip DVD for Plex.

 Part 1.
 How to Rip DVDs for Plex: Free Tools and Workflows